Lora Reinbold

-Lora H. Reinbold (born April 30, 1964 in Fairbanks, Alaska) is an American politician who is a member of the Alaska Senate.
+Lora H. Reinbold (born April 30, 1964) is an American politician who was a member of the Alaska Senate.
 She was a member of the Alaska House from 2013 to 2019, representing District 26.
 In 2018, Reinbold was elected to the Alaska State Senate representing the G district.
 She served in the State Senate from 2019 until retiring in 2023.
 From 2015 to the end of her tenure, Reinbold was the only member of the Alaska State Legislature unaffiliated with a caucus organization, as she was ejected from the Republican-led majority caucus in March 2015.

 Early life

-Reinbold was born in Fairbanks, Alaska in 1964.
+Lora H. Reinbold was born in Fairbanks, Alaska on April 30, 1964.
 Her family moved from Clear to Anchorage when she was about five years old.
 She graduated from East Anchorage High School in 1982.
 Reinbold earned her BS in business administration from Oral Roberts University in 1987.
 She also attended the University of Alaska Anchorage in 1985 and 2001.